withJia-tech/the-hungry-stack/README.md

 ## The exercises

-Each one is small enough to finish before lunch.
+Each one is small enough to finish before lunch/recess time. :) Hopefully.
+You can time yourself.

 **Spring Boot — `menu-api/`**
 Build a `/menu` endpoint.
 Hit it in your browser, it returns the 5 dishes from `data/dishes.json` as JSON.
-That's it.
-Your first API.
+That's it. _Your first API._

 **Redis — `daily-special/`**
 Store today's "dish of the day" in Redis.
 Retrieve it.
 Change it.
-Watch it disappear when it expires.
-Expiry is the lesson.
+Watch it disappear when it expires. _Expiry is the lesson._

 **RabbitMQ — `order-queue/`**
 One service shouts an order ("laksa, table 4").
 Another service listens and prints "order received."
-Two separate programs talking through a queue.
+Two _separate_ programs _talking through a queue_.
+Echoing the instruction.

 **Cucumber — `kitchen-tests/`**
 Write a test in plain English: "Given the menu exists, when I ask for laksa, then I should get a price."
-Then make it pass.
+Then make it _pass._ If you want to up the difficulty level, write a test where the different variations exist e.g. with or without curry leaves, with or without sea hums.

 **Docker**
 Put your Spring Boot menu API in a lunchbox.
 Run it on your machine without installing Java globally.
 The lunchbox contains everything.